mtrudel/minicap/README.md

 ## Using Minicap

+First, install minicap

+    gem install minicap

-To use minicap, your project's `Capfile` should look like
+Then set up your project to use minicap, by making your project's `Capfile` look like

     require 'rubygems'
     require 'minicap'